Gaillardia x grandiflora ‘Arizona Sun’

 (Gaillardia aristata x Gaillardia pulchella)

-Gaillardia x grandiflora Hort. ex Van Houtte is the correct and accepted scientific infraspecific name for this hybrid Gaillardia.
+Gaillardia x grandiflora Hort. ex Van Houtte is the accepted scientific infraspecific name for this hybrid Gaillardia.
 It was named and described by Louis Van Houtte in Journal Général d’Horticulture in 1857.

-Gaillardia aristata Pursh is the correct and accepted scientific name of this perennial species of Gaillardia.
+Gaillardia aristata Pursh is the accepted scientific name of this perennial species of Gaillardia.
 It was named and first described by Frederick Traugott Pursch in Flora Americae Septentrionalis in 1814.

 My first experience with Gaillardia was from a packet of seeds Suzanne had bought from an Ebay seller from Canada before she passed in March 2009.
 She had bought A LOT of seeds for me to plant and among them was a packet that said “Gaillardia”.
 I assume they were Gaillardia aristata as they were a taller species and continued coming up through 2012.
 I suppose it is possible they could have been G. x grandiflora or possibly even G. pulchella that self-sowed.